 By 1627, mining was a deeply entrenched industry in the mountains around the town.
 In that year, gunpowder and explosives were used in mining for the first time.
-This revolution and the many subsequent inventions put the town in the history books.
+This revolution and the many subsequent inventions put the region in the history books.
 The community is recognized as the Banska Stiavnica UNESCO World Heritage Site, not just for the charming village, but also for the contributions to the mining industry.

 The Mining and Forestry Academy and the Botanical Garden

 Situated on the hill immediately above our hotel on Akademicka road, we learned about the school founded by Maria Theresa in 1762, which still exists today and focuses on using the Slovakia natural resources in a responsible manner.
-But for centuries, this school focused on the important work of transforming and modernizing the mining and forestry industries that took place throughout the region.
+But, for centuries, this school focused on the important work of transforming and modernizing the mining and forestry industries that took place throughout the region.

-The Old Castle in Banska Stiavnica/Starý Zámok
+The Old Castle (Starý Zámok)

-Located just over the hill from the Academy, the Banska Stiavnica Old Castle (In Slovak: “Starý Zámok”) stands guard at the top of the town.
+Located just over the hill from the Academy, the Old Castle (In Slovak: “Starý Zámok”) stands guard at the top of the town.
 Originally a church, it was built into a fortification in 1564 to protect from the Ottoman Turkish invasions.
 Today, the Old Castle houses a number of exhibits, including a medieval jail.

 The Holy Trinity Square

-Below the Banska Stiavnica Old Castle is the heart of the town – the Holy Trinity Square.
+Below the Old Castle is the heart of the town – the Holy Trinity Square.
 The tourist information office is located here on the ground floor of the Berggericht – a building with a large mineralogical exhibition.
 But the highlight of the square is the massive red stone baroque sculpture to the victims of the plague.
 Even in completely overcast conditions, the Holy Trinity statue seemed to shine.

 At the opposite end of the town, the Banska Stiavnica New Castle (in Slovak: “Nový Zámok”) fortification kept watch for invading Turkish forces.
 The castle has a commanding view of the town as well as the entire valley.